Medications and Pregnancy

 • LEF is not recommended for use in pregnancy.

-• Avoid breastfeeding.
+• Avoid use if breastfeeding.